-Ensuring that your dog has access to regular health care visits, proper diet, and daily exercise can keep your dog healthy, happy, and extend its lifespan.
-Breeders who check for health or genetic issues can also affect your Maltipoo’s lifespan, so it is essential to find a reputable breeder when adopting a puppy.
+Ensuring that your dog has access to regular health care visits, a proper diet, and daily exercise can keep your dog healthy, happy, and extend his lifespan.
+Breeders who check for health or genetic issues can also positively affect your Maltipoo’s lifespan, so it is essential to find a reputable breeder when adopting a puppy.

 The average Maltipoo lifespan is 12-15+ years.
 These are small dogs that are considered to have very few health issues.
 To truly understand your dog and its expected lifespan, you need to explore both the Maltese and Poodle breeds.